-June 2016 Ian Chiu
+March 2020 Ian Chiu

-The U10 BB Gun from AXPro combines a motorized plastic launcher, USB camera and software to create an 8-meter ranged, howitzer-looking cannon.
+The U10 BB Gun from AXPro combines a motorized plastic launcher, USB camera, and software to create an 8-meter ranged, howitzer-looking cannon.
 Comparatively, the original Dream Cheeky launcher fires ‘Nerf’ style ‘missiles’ whereas this BB gun launches what appears to be 6mm airsoft rounds.

-These rounds will be a lot more accurate at longer shots and less prone the whimsy of air drafts and the like.
+These rounds will be a lot more accurate at longer shots and less prone to the whimsy of air drafts and the like.
 Of course, they will also hit a lot harder, but we doubt anyone will consider them the modern version of the Red Ryder BB gun and we really doubt anyone will shoot their eye out with one.

 Ah those days of yore, spending all your allowance in the arcade; or spending your entire birthday party at Chuck.
 E. Cheese’s playing one game: whack-a-mole.
 For those of you too young to play the physical game (as everything is digital nowadays), you too can now spend hours and hours trying to kill those itty bitty moles; thanks to the release of the USB Whack It.

-Electronic dart boards have been around for a while, but this version actually includes USB, which connects with the bundled software to mimic the gaming experience of a coin-op dart board.
+Electronic dartboards have been around for a while, but this version actually includes USB, which connects with the bundled software to mimic the gaming experience of a coin-op dartboard.
 All the settings in the software are customizable, from background to reward movies and game modes.
 This is what makes the PC Darts 2 fun in the first place.

 The officially licensed turret is pretty close to the real thing with its motion detector; self-retractable gun pods; and signature sweet-childlike voice recordings from the games.
-As soon as someone approaches, the turret would open its wings to reveal its mini-guns and warn the target in one of the following phrases: Target acquired; There you are; I see you; Preparing to dispense product; or Activated.
+As soon as someone approaches, the turret would open its wings to reveal its mini-guns and warn the target in one of the following phrases: Target acquired; There you are; I see you; Preparing to dispense product, or Activated.
 If the turret is knocked over, it would vibrate repeatedly and alert you with an audible notification such as one of these “Critical error”, “Shutting down”, “Malfunctioning”, “I don’t hate you” or “Hey, hey, hey”.

 Dream Cheeky USB Missile Launcher actually is a heck of a lot of fun to use.
-It basically consist of two parts a plastic base and a plastic rotatable turret upon which the four NERF darts are loaded.
+It basically consists of two parts a plastic base and a plastic rotatable turret upon which the four NERF darts are loaded.
 The turret is automated so and basically rotates left and right under its own power.
 It can also incline upwards by about 20 to 30º to help get some extra range out of its missiles.

-It may have some software issues that can rain on your parade; and it may not be even remotely quiet in operation but it really can launch those little bad boy darts further than you would think possible.
-If you and your colleagues at work are into what me and my mates used to call “cube wars” this 30 foot rocket launcher will give you a clear and distinctive advantage over them.
+It may have some software issues that can rain on your parade, and it may not be even remotely quiet in operation but it really can launch those little bad boy darts further than you would think possible.
+If you and your colleagues at work are into what me and my mates used to call “cube wars” this 30-foot rocket launcher will give you a clear and distinctive advantage over them.

-We just wish it could be quicker on firing its four rockets, and come with more than 6 of them (as they are easy to lose).
+We just wish it could be quicker on firing its four rockets and come with more than 6 of them (as they are easy to lose).
 Overall, we did have a blast using it.
-If you are looking for a novelty gadget for yourself or a friend and you know they are into NERF related paraphernalia you may want to check out this funky, fun little gadget.
+If you are looking for a novelty gadget for yourself or a friend and you know they are into NERF-related paraphernalia you may want to check out this funky, fun little gadget.

 Have you ever wished that you could find out just how many words per minute you are capable of typing?
 Yeah, we have too.
-Now while most of us would just download some freeware that does the calculation for us, there is actually an office toy that called USB WPM Speedometer.
+Now while most of us would just download some freeware that does the calculation for us, there is actually an office toy called USB WPM Speedometer.

 The gauge in the center displays how many words per minute you are cranking out, but we aren’t quite sure what the gauge on the right is for.
-On the left appears to be a fan, which we are sure you are going to need when you red line it and are doing 200+ WPM.
+On the left appears to be a fan, which we are sure you are going to need when you redline it and are doing 200+ WPM.

 Dream Cheeky designed the USB piano and the drum kit to be inexpensive enough to make affordable novelty gifts.
 Both instruments combine rubberized mats with pressure-sensitive pads for their playing surfaces.
-Each instrument also includes processing hardware built into black plastic housing on one end of the instrument – right side on the piano, left side on the drum kit – in arrangement that makes us think the designers wanted to give you the option of setting up both instruments at the same time.
+Each instrument also includes processing hardware built into black plastic housing on one end of the instrument – right side on the piano, left side on the drum kit – in an arrangement that makes us think the designers wanted to give you the option of setting up both instruments at the same time.

 The pressure-sensitive pads on these mat-based instruments all have the same problem: they don’t react to the same relative amounts of pressure.
 Unfortunately, both of Dream Cheeky’s instruments suffer from the same problem.
-The drum kit comes with a shortened pair of black plastic drum sticks, whose presence seems to be a case of sheer optimism on the part of the manufacturer, as the drum kit’s pads require the much greater pressure of a sharply-stabbed finger or a pounding palm to get any effect.
+The drum kit comes with a shortened pair of black plastic drum sticks, whose presence seems to be a case of sheer optimism on the part of the manufacturer, as the drum kit’s pads require the much greater pressure of a sharply stabbed finger or a pounding palm to get any effect.

 Meanwhile, the piano’s keys are so lacking in sensitivity that any playing beyond the slowest, most deliberate stab at the key was a waste of time.
 In addition, the piano’s keys are narrow enough to make chords – especially chords of more than two notes – virtually impossible for my fingers.
 We reckon if you were to work long and hard enough, you could probably master both of Dream Cheeky’s instrument pads (and develop fingers of steel along the way), but you’d probably learn some very poor playing technique in the process.